mix1009/duplicate_flutter_app/README.md

 # duplicate_app

 duplicate_app is a dart app for duplicating Flutter project folder.
+This app only runs on Unix based machines.

 ## Getting Started